maui2023/AyuCoin/README.md

 lots of money.

 ### Ubuntu 18.04.1 LTS Available
-Now can compile a daemon for Ubuntu 18.04 using the following instructions.
+Now can compile a daemon for Ubuntu 18.04.1 LTS using the following instructions.

 	sudo apt-get update
 	sudo apt-get upgrade